coreos/docs/running-coreos/cloud-providers/interoute/index.md

 +--------------------------------------+--------------------+
 ```

-As you can see above, I have two networks in the London zone.
-I want my deployed VM to be connected to only one network, so I choose networkids to be 'e9e1220b-76c8-47cd-a6c2-885ffee49972'.
-(If I wanted two or more networks, I would make a list using commas to separate, such as: 'networkids=e9e1220b-76c8-47cd-a6c2-885ffee49972,182e8be5-6f73-4a31-a9f9-b6f445a46b53'.)
+As you can see above, there are two networks in the London zone.
+Only one network is required to connect to the VM, so I choose networkids to be 'e9e1220b-76c8-47cd-a6c2-885ffee49972'.
+(If two or more networks are required, list could be used using commas to separate, such as: 'networkids=e9e1220b-76c8-47cd-a6c2-885ffee49972,182e8be5-6f73-4a31-a9f9-b6f445a46b53'.)

 ### SSH Keys

 The 'keypair' parameter specifies the SSH keypair used to login to the CoreOS as the CoreOS template does not allow any logins (root user or otherwise) using passwords.

-First of all, I am going to create a new keypair on my own machine using the OpenSSH command line tool, ssh-keygen:
+At first a new keypair is generated on using the OpenSSH command line tool, ssh-keygen:

 ```cmd
 $ cd ~/.ssh && ssh-keygen -t rsa -f id_rsa_coreos          #(for Linux)